Larry Holliday: Early skating career

 During the summer of 1990 a group of sponsors put forth a major effort to get Holliday to the 1992 Winter Olympics.
 There were dozens of articles on Holliday, countless radio spots, and at least four different television reports, including a segment on the Today show (Sportsman of the Week, narrated by Deborah Norville).
 Father George Clements and Alderman Danny K. Davis (29th Ward) championed Holliday's cause, even Chicago's Mayor Richard M. Daley met the skater and donated $250 to his training expenses.
 The Park District agreed to let Holliday skate for free at the McFetridge Sports Complex, which had the only indoor skating rink in the city.
 Although the waived charges were only a couple of dollars, they made a difference to Holliday, and the Independence Bank of Chicago, a black-owned south-side institution, agreed to hold donations in a special "Larry Holliday Olympic Fund."

 Holliday was invited to skate in the 1991 U.S. Olympic Festival held at The Forum (Inglewood) in July 1991.
 He finished in 7th place at that event.

 By the summer of 1991 more sponsors came out in support of Holliday's cause.
 The business man Robert Crown from a wealthy Chicago family agreed to donate $20,000 toward Holliday's training expenses.

 From the generosity of the prominent businessman from Chicago, Holliday and his coach Les Hanson set out for the East Coast in the month of October.
 Since the U.S. Nationals were to be held in Orlando, Florida at the Amway Arena in January 1992, coach Hanson thought it would be wise to get better acquainted with the east coast judges and competitors through a series of exhibitions.
-The first stop was Clearwater, Florida, Florida, then progressed on to Providence, Rhode Island, Philadelphia, Pennsylvania, and ended in New York City.
+The first stop was Clearwater, Florida, then progressed on to Providence, Rhode Island, Philadelphia, Pennsylvania, and ended in New York City.
 Holliday qualified for the National Championships that year and finished in 13th place.

 Holliday's 4th National appearance was at the 1993 U.S. Figure Skating Championships, held at the US Airways Center in Phoenix, Arizona.